(Disclosure: Some of the links below may be affiliate links)

 I have talked about car costs a few times already on this blog.
 However, I have never written about Mobility.

 Mobility is a Swiss car-sharing cooperative.
 Mobility has a large fleet of cars in Switzerland.
-Mobility users can then use these cars when they need them and do not need to own a car.
+Mobility users can then use these cars when needed and do not need to own a car.

-Is Mobility actually cheaper than owning your car?
-Let’s find out!
+Is Mobility cheaper than owning your car?
+We must find out!

 Mobility carsharing is a cooperative with more than 3000 cars in Switzerland.
 The principle is straightforward: